-Although there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in choosing this option, will most likely have a higher rate than you would with a shorter span of time
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer period generally costing more.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter period

-In addition to going with a shorter rate lock period, there are other ways you are able to attain the best rate.
-The bigger down payment you pay, the better the interest rate will be, since you will have more equity from the beginning.
-You might choose to pay points to bring down your interest rate for the loan term, meaning you pay more up front.
-For a lot of people, this makes sense and is a good deal..
+There are other ways to get a good rate, in addition to choosing a shorter rate lock period.
+The larger the down payment, the smaller your rate will be, since you will be starting with more equity.
+You may opt to pay points to reduce your rate for the term of the loan, meaning you pay more up front.
+For a lot of people, this makes financial sense..

 Do you have a question regarding a mortgage program?